Steve Bannon Believes Trump Will Win Bigger In 2020 Than 2016

 Newsweek says that he has “zero” doubt that the president will run, and he believes his former boss will score decisive numbers at the polls.

-Bannon was a guest on the CBS show Face The Nation this morning and boasted that the strong economy that Trump created will certainly convince the public to re-elect the real estate developer who has been embattled by the Mueller investigation.
+Bannon was a guest on the CBS show Face The Nation this morning and boasted that the strong economy that Trump created will certainly convince the public to re-elect the real estate developer, who has been embattled by the Mueller investigation.

 He says that America has allowed the Democrats to take control of the House which will lead to a battle in 2020 which is going to be epic.
 Bannon says the Trump reelection slogan is “Keep America Great,” pointing out the changes he says Trump has made.